luxfi/cli/README.md

 ### Docker

-To make Avalanche CLI work in a docker container, add this
+To make Lux CLI work in a docker container, add this

 ```json
 {